zachariahmclean/instability/README.md

 now.

 # How to use the package

+For an easy way to get started with your own data or to run an example, use instability::generate_instability_template() to generate a document with the pipeline pre-populated.

 In this package, each sample is represented by an R6 ‘fragments’ object, which are organised in lists.
 As a user, there are accessor functions